Analytic philosophy: Epistemology

-Justification

-Gettier

 Edmund Gettier helped to revitalize analytic epistemology.

-Owing largely to Edmund Gettier's 1963 paper "Is Justified True Belief Knowledge?", and the so-called Gettier problem, epistemology has ever since enjoyed a resurgence as a topic of analytic philosophy.
-Gettier provided counterexamples to the "justified true belief" model of knowledge, found as early as Plato's dialogue Theaetetus.
-Gettier focuses on examples of epistemic luck.
+Owing largely to Edmund Gettier's paper "Is Justified True Belief Knowledge?"
+(1963) and the so-called Gettier problem, epistemology has since enjoyed a resurgence as a topic of analytic philosophy.
+Using epistemic luck, Gettier provided counterexamples to the "justified true belief" (JTB) definition of knowledge, found as early as Plato's dialogue Theaetetus.
+Philosophers give alternatives to the JTB account or develop theories of justification to deal with Gettier's examples.
+For example, Timothy Williamson argues in Knowledge and Its Limits (2000) that knowledge is sui generis and indefinable.

-A large portion of analytic epistemology is intended to resolve the problems that arise from Gettier's examples.
-These include developing theories of justification to deal with Gettier's examples, or giving alternatives to the justified-true-belief model.

-Timothy Williamson argues in Knowledge and Its Limits that knowledge is irreducible.

-Theories
+Theories of justification

-Chisholm defended foundationalism.
-Quine defended coherentism, a "web of belief".
-Quine thought all beliefs are open to revision; some are just held stronger than others, and so hold come what may.
-Ernest Sosa proposed virtue epistemology.
+American philosopher Roderick Chisholm defended foundationalism.
+Michael Huemer defends a type of foundationalism called phenomenal conservatism.
+Quine defended coherentism, a "web of belief", and thought all beliefs are open to revision; some are just held stronger than others, and so hold come what may.
+Ernest Sosa proposed virtue epistemology in "The Raft and the Pyramid" (1980).
+Alvin Goldman developed a causal theory of knowledge.

-Internalism and externalism

 The debate between internalism and externalism still exists in analytic philosophy.
-Alvin Goldman is an externalist known for developing a popular form of externalism called reliabilism.
-Most externalists reject the KK thesis, which has been disputed since the introduction of the epistemic logic by Jaakko Hintikka in 1962.
+Huemer is an internalist.
+Goldman is an externalist known for developing a popular form of externalism called reliabilism.
+Most externalists reject the KK thesis, which has been disputed since the introduction of epistemic logic by Jaakko Hintikka in 1962.
+Fallibilists also often reject the KK thesis.

-Problem of the Criterion
+Problem of the criterion

-While a problem since antiquity, American philosopher Roderick Chisholm, in his Theory of Knowledge, details the problem of the criterion with two sets of questions:
+Discussed since antiquity, Chisholm, in his Theory of Knowledge (1966), details the problem of the criterion with two sets of questions: